-If there is a mutation in the DNA then the amino acid sequence may be altered and the function of the protein can be affected.
-Many known genetic diseases in humans, such as cystic fibrosis, sickle cell anemia, albinism, etc., are due to mutations that result in alterations in the primary structures of proteins, which then, in turn, cause alterations in the other levels of protein folding: secondary, tertiary, and possibly quaternary structure.
+As you can now see, if there is a mutation in the DNA then the amino acid sequence may be altered.
+The function of the protein can be affected.
+All of the known genetic diseases, such as cystic fibrosis, sickle cell anemia, albinism, etc., are due to mutations that result in alterations in the primary structures of proteins, which then, in turn, cause alterations in the other levels of protein folding: secondary, tertiary, and possibly quaternary structure.